-- B 14.1 The usual awards approved by FAI will be given, following ratification of the results by the Chief Judge and the Jury. - B 14.2 The host Aero Club should endeavour to provide additional prizes and souvenir gifts for the Championship. - B 14.3 The Competition Director must allow sufficient time between the commencement of the hearings on protests and the start of the final banquet (see also Protests, A 8). - B 14.4 Awards should be presented at the final banquet or the closing function of the Championship according to the procedure below; - a) The first ten pilots and navigators in Rally Flying should be announced, starting with 10th position, and each one should receive an FAI diploma; the top three should receive FAI medals in addition to the diplomas. - b) The first three crews, on landing, will receive small FAI medals and diplomas. - c) The various individual trophies for Rally Flying should then be handed out. - d) The last presentation should be the overall three winning teams, with Team Managers also receiving FAI medals and diplomas. - e) The national anthem of the winners, individual and team, must be played. - f) All participants should get diplomas for participation.
+- B.14.1 The usual awards approved by FAI will be made following ratification of the results by the international chief judge and jury. - B.14.2 The host Aero Club should endeavour to provide additional prizes and souvenir gifts to the competitors. - B.14.3 Awards should be made at the final banquet or at the closing function of the championship. - B.14.4 The competition director must allow sufficient time (6 hours minimum) between the commencement of hearings on protests and the start of the final banquet.
+See also protests. - B 14.4 Awards should be presented at the final banquet or the closing function of the Championship according to the procedure below: - a) The first ten crews in rally flying should be announced, starting with 10th position, and each one should receive an FAI diploma; the top three should receive FAI medals in addition to the diplomas. - b) The first six pilots and navigators in low time category should be announced, starting with 6th position, and each one should receive an FAI diploma, the top three should receive small FAI medals with the diplomas. - c) With respect to A 7.11, the first six women pilots and navigators should be announced, starting with 6th position, and each one should receive an FAI diploma, the top three should receive small FAI medals with the diplomas.